BorgwardtLab/S3M/code/sql/README.md

 # Building the MIMIC Dataset

 In this section the reader is instructed how to reproduce our MIMIC dataset.
+This directory comprises a postgresql-pipeline to define sepsis cases and controls and to extract their vital time series from the MIMIC database following the recent SEPSIS-3 definition.

+A large part of this code was inspired by this project: https://github.com/alistairewj/sepsis3-mimic.
+Some of their code reappears here modified, some basic scripts even untouched.
+A big thanks to their valuable contribution.
+Therefore, if you use this code please cite both them and us:

 ## Getting Started